Does SATOR Square

 These two manuscripts are so incomplete that it is impossible for them to be so old, so reliable and so true, since their errors are not the result of the usual inattentiveness of the copyists, but rather the result of deliberate and provoked oversights, omissions or truncations.

 And to make matters worse, despite their numerical inferiority, these are the only two manuscripts on which most modern Bibles are based!
-This is why, at present, the biblical versions of the New Testament have between 600 and 1000 verses truncated or deleted, the equivalent of 10 to 13 chapters missing from their editions (12).
+This is why, at present, the biblical versions of the New Testament have between 600 and 1000 verses truncated or deleted, the equivalent of 10 to 13 chapters missing from their editions, that's around 70,000 words missing or changed in the ancient Greek Word of God … (12)

 Finally, to end this paragraph on a more positive note, here's the answer to the long-awaited question about the content of these texts: the source of inspiration for the SATOR Square is, of course, the Textus receptus!